lightrao/hardhat-simple-storage-v293/README.md

     yarn hardhat verify help
     ```

-    You can see `verify` task needs `verify` argument when using `run` to run the task.
+    This shows the `verify` task requires arguments when used with `run`.

-18. Create `./tasks/block-number.js` as your custom task, then in `hardhat.config.js` require the task.
+18. Create `./tasks/block-number.js` as a custom task, then in `hardhat.config.js`, require the task.

 19. Run: